YAAdaaVbikash/Gear-Up-Job/README.md

 # Gear-Up-Job
-This is a job portal website built in the minor project of the college.
+This is a job portal website built for the minor project of the college.

 ## How to run?
 1. Install python 3 and Django